Ricimon/shin-roulette/README.md

 A [discord.py](https://github.com/Rapptz/discord.py) bot to do FFXIV content.

-Shin Roulette picks a random 8-man raid (excluding normal trials) and assigns each player a random role and job.
+Shin Roulette picks a random 8-man raid and assigns each player a random role and job.

 Invite the bot here: https://discord.com/api/oauth2/authorize?client_id=1125704521251823667&permissions=2147493888&scope=bot